OG-Hunter/seditiontracker.github.io-/docs/_suspects/thomas-conover.md

 courthouse:
 raid:
 perpwalk:
-quote: 'I don’t always storm the Capitol of the United States of America.
-But when I do, I prefer Coors Light.'
+quote: "I don’t always storm the Capitol of the United States of America.
+But when I do, I prefer Coors Light."
 title: Thomas Conover charged on December 3, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack